James-Kimanzi/PHASE-3-PROJECT--james-kimanzi----REPMS/README.md

 Welcome to REPMS.

-This application allows users to manage properties, property owners, and tenants using a CLI interface.
+This is a Python-based Real Estate Property Management System built using SQLAlchemy, a popular Object-Relational Mapping (ORM) library for Python.
+The system allows users to manage owners, properties, and tenants within a real estate context.

 ## Tools
 This application has been built using the following tools:

 - python 3.8.13
+- SQLAlchemy
+- SQLite

 ## Prerequisites
 Inorder to get this application working, you need the following: